This comprehensive guide will give you all the information you need to become a personal trainer.

 10 Benefits of being a personal trainer

-Make a difference: You help others improve their physical and mental health, promote a healthy lifestyle, and enhance others’ quality of life
+You help others improve their physical and mental health, promote a healthy lifestyle, and enhance others’ quality of life.

-Share your passion: You get to share your experience and knowledge with others.
+You get to share your experience, knowledge and enthusiasm with others.

-Flexibility: It’s a flexible job that can adapt to the rest of your life.
+It’s a flexible job that can adapt to the rest of your life.
 You can often set your own hours and run your own schedule.

-Sociable: You get to meet like-minded people with interest in health and fitness.
+You get to meet a range of like-minded people with interest in health and fitness.

 - Get qualified with a Certificate IV in Fitness or above.